Asbestos

 Yes, all types of asbestos are dangerous.
 Additionally, there is no safe level of asbestos exposure, according to the Occupational Safety and Health Administration (OSHA).

 Anyone exposed to asbestos can go on to develop lung cancer, mesothelioma, or other diseases.
-Those at the highest risk of getting sick worked with asbestos-containing products on a frequent basis and/or for long periods of time.
+Those at the highest risk regularly worked with asbestos-containing products over long spans of time.